bryantt23/job-application-proj/README.md

 2. **Extract Application URLs**: Run `get_specific_urls.py` using Python to generate `companyDataOutputWithUrls.json` with direct application URLs.

-3. **Open Application URLs**: Use `openUrls.js` in the browser console to open each job application URL in new tabs, marking them as visited.
+3. **Open Application URLs**: Use `openUrls.js` in the browser console to open each job application URL in new tabs, marking them as visited, and creating a new file `companyDataOutputWithVisits.json`.

 ## Files

 - `gatherUrls.js`: JavaScript code to run in the browser console to gather job URLs and save them to a JSON file.
 - `get_specific_urls.py`: Python script that processes the JSON file to extract specific application URLs.
-- `openUrls.js`: JavaScript code to run in the browser console to open job application URLs in new tabs.
+- `openUrls.js`: JavaScript code to run in the browser console to open job application URLs in new tabs and save an updated JSON file.

 ## Instructions